rakhimov/scram/doc/design_description.rst

 - Reporter outputs the results of the work of Risk Analyzer to specified files or streams in XML format.

-- Grapher outputs a fault tree graphing instruction file for Graphviz Dot tool.
-  This can be used before any analysis, but a valid fault tree with or without probability information must be provided.

 .. _Design by Contract: https://en.wikipedia.org/wiki/Design_by_contract
 .. _Policy-based design: https://en.wikipedia.org/wiki/Policy-based_design